teacherstrange/osc/packages/osc-stack/README.md

 Now that everything is set up you can commit and push your changes to your repo.
 Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.

+-   When cloning the repo, do not forget to run the "flyctl auth token" and place the value iinside github secrets for ci/cd to work (FLY_API_TOKEN), furthermore, you should create (CHROMATIC_PROJECT_TOKEN) by starting a new project in chromatic and place it inside github secrets, finally, create a FLY_PR_BRANCH_SESSION_SECRET (any value) and place it inside github secrets

 ### Connecting to your database

 The sqlite database lives at `/data/sqlite.db` in your deployed application.
 You can connect to the live database by running `fly ssh console -C database-cli`.